HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/Map_Methods.md

 | sourceType | Contains a value from the []({{ site.baseurl }}/docs/documentation/Iris/iris_api_dev_guide/content/voltmx_map_constants.html#PnImgTyp)[]({{ site.baseurl }}/docs/documentation/Iris/iris_api_dev_guide/content/voltmx_map_constants.html)[Pin Image Type Constants]({{ site.baseurl }}/docs/documentation/Iris/iris_api_dev_guide/content/introduction.html).
 If a value is not given for the sourceType, the default value of PIN\_IMG\_SRC\_TYPE\_RESOURCES is used. |
 | anchor | Optional.
 A constant that defines how the pin image should be anchored to the location point.
 Its value should be one of the []({{ site.baseurl }}/docs/documentation/Iris/iris_api_dev_guide/content/voltmx_map_constants.html#PnImgAnc)[]({{ site.baseurl }}/docs/documentation/Iris/iris_api_dev_guide/content/voltmx_map_constants.html)[Pin Image Anchor Constants]({{ site.baseurl }}/docs/documentation/Iris/iris_api_dev_guide/content/introduction.html).
 If a value is not specified, the default value of PIN\_IMG\_ANACHOR\_BOTTOM\_CENTER is used. |

-Example
+### Example

+{% highlight VoltMx %}
-{% highlight voltMx %}// Sample code to invoke addPin method in MainMap Map widget pin1 = {
+// Sample code to invoke addPin method in MainMap Map widget pin1 = {
   id: "id1", // id is mandatory for every pin
   lat: "17.4947934",